 HATCH VALLEY PUBLIC SCHOOLS does use the term developmental delay (DD).
-An initial evaluation for DD may include (highly recommended): for preschool-aged children, reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); completing direct observations
+An initial evaluation for DD may include (highly recommended): for preschool-aged children, reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); completing direct observations across multiple settings and times; administering and analyzing assessment of developmental skills in areas of suspected disability, including one or more of the following: motor skills assessment, assessment of cognitive abilities, speech/language/communication assessment, social/emotional assessment, adaptive behavior information, including the areas of conceptual, social, and practical skills; conducting an assessment of pre-academic skills and/or academic achievement skills; completing multiple direct observations across both

-- (iii) A child who manifests the characteristics of autism after age three could be identified as having autism if the criteria in paragraph (c)(1)(i) of this section are satisfied. - (2) Deaf-blindness means concomitant hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational needs that they cannot be accommodated in special education programs solely for children with deafness or children with blindness. - (3) Deafness means a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification that adversely affects a child's educational performance.
+- combination of which causes such severe communication and other developmental and educational needs that they cannot be accommodated in special education programs solely for children with deafness or children with blindness. - (3) Deafness means a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification that adversely affects a child's educational performance.

-- (i) Emotional disturbance means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child's educational performance: - (A) An inability to learn that cannot be explained by intellectual, sensory, or health factors. - (B) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers. - (C) Inappropriate types of behavior or feelings under normal circumstances. - (D) A general pervasive mood of unhappiness or depression.

-- (b) exhibits a pattern of strengths and weaknesses in performance, achievement, or both, relative to age, grade level standards or intellectual development. - (6) "Dyslexia" means a specific learning disability that is neurobiological in origin and that is characterized by difficulty with accurate or fluent word recognition and by poor spelling and decoding abilities, which characteristics typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction and may result in problems in reading comprehension and reduced reading experience that may impede the growth of vocabulary and background knowledge.
+- (i) Emotional disturbance means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child's educational performance: - (A) An inability to learn that cannot be explained by intellectual, sensory, or health factors. - (B) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers. - (C) Inappropriate types of behavior or feelings under normal circumstances. - (D) A general pervasive mood of unhappiness or depression. - (E) A tendency to develop physical symptoms or fears associated with personal or school problems. - (ii) Emotional disturbance includes schizophrenia.
+The term does not apply to children who are socially decoding abilities, which characteristics typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction and may result in problems in reading comprehension and reduced reading experience that may impede the growth of vocabulary and background knowledge.